AdguardTeam/KnowledgeBaseVPN/docs/general/adguard-vpn-encryption.md

 There are different key sizes — 128, 192 and 256 bits — and the blocks are also measured in bits.
 During the encryption process, the encryptor replaces each piece of information with another, depending on the security key.
 So, for example, AES-256 creates 256 blocks of ciphertext from 256 blocks of plaintext in 14 rounds.

 The rounds consist of several steps: splitting the data into blocks, swapping bytes, shifting rows and rearranging columns.
-The result is a completely random set of characters, which will only make sense with an encryption key.
+The result is a completely random set of characters that will only make sense when using the right encryption key.

-AES-256 is the strongest level of encryption: to break this cipher, a bad actor will have to try 2256 discrete combinations, each consisting of 78 digits.
+AES-256 is the strongest level of encryption: to break this cipher, 2256 discrete combinations, each consisting of 78 digits, would have to be tried.